kevinswiber/marked-data/marked-yaml/README.md

 ## Position Tracking Accuracy

-The `yaml-rust2` library has several limitations in its position tracking, especially for certain YAML structures:
+The `marked-yaml` library now provides accurate position tracking for most YAML structures.
+Previously, there were limitations in the position tracking due to implementation details in the `yaml-rust2` library, but these issues have been resolved:

-1. **Flow-Style Mapping Positions**: The parser doesn't correctly report the position of opening/closing braces (`{}`) for flow-style mappings.
-Instead, it reports the position of the first key.
+1. **Flow-Style Mapping Positions**: The library now correctly reports the position of opening/closing braces (`{}`) for flow-style mappings, pointing to the exact position of the opening brace.

-   While the scanner tracks the exact position of opening braces for flow-style mappings via a `position_id` mechanism, these positions are not fully accessible through the public API.
+2. **Block-Style Mapping Indentation**: Block mappings now report their position as the position of their first key, which matches standard YAML parsing expectations.

-2. **Block-Style Mapping Indentation**: For nested block mappings, position information may not accurately reflect the correct indentation level.
+3. **Sequence Items**: The positions of items within sequences are now accurately reported, including mappings within sequences.

-3. **Sequence Items**: The positions of items within sequences (especially mappings within sequences) may not be accurately reported.
+These improvements enhance the accuracy of span information in the marked-yaml output, making it more useful for applications that rely on precise source positions, such as error reporting, document validation, or source-to-source transformations.

-These limitations affect accuracy of span information in the marked-yaml output.
-We've implemented a simple adjustment for flow-style mapping positions by subtracting two columns from the reported position when detecting a flow-style mapping, but this is a partial solution that works only in simple cases.
+### Implementation Details

-### Current Workarounds
+We've implemented several enhancements to make position tracking accurate:

-We currently:
+1. For flow-style mappings, we use the position ID mechanism provided by the scanner to get the exact position of opening braces.

-- Apply a simple position adjustment for flow-style mappings (subtracting 2 from column position)
+2. For block-style mappings, we adjust the reported position to point to the first key in the mapping.

-- Document known limitations in the codebase
+3. For sequence items, we properly track the position of each item based on its type and context.

-- Ignore tests that validate exact position information until a more comprehensive solution is implemented
+### Future Enhancements

-### Long-term Solutions
+While all tests are now passing, we continue to look for ways to improve position tracking.
+Some areas for future enhancement include:

-To properly fix these limitations, one of the following approaches would be needed:
+1. Upstream changes to `yaml-rust2` to make position tracking more robust at the parser level.

-1. Enhance `yaml-rust2` to provide more accurate position information in parser events, particularly for flow-style mappings and indentation-sensitive structures.
-This could involve extending the public API to expose the existing flow mapping position tracking.
+2. More sophisticated handling of edge cases in complex nested structures.

-2. Implement more sophisticated position tracking in `marked-yaml` that analyzes the YAML document in a post-processing step.
+3. Additional test cases for complex YAML documents with varied styles and nesting levels.

 ## Other Limitations